civboot/civlua/lib/ds/README.md

 - file: `readPath(path)`, `writePath(path, text|lines)`

 The following types are also defined:
-- Duration and Epoch for time (must use civix or posix to construct an Epoch)
+- Duration and Epoch for time (must use civix/luaposix/etc to construct an Epoch)
 - Hash Set: `Set{'zebra', 'anchovy'}:union{'corn', 'zebra'}`
 - Linked List: `LL():addFront(1):addBack(2)`